AMWA-TV/is-13/docs/Overview.md

 These are assigned by the node implementing the API.

 The `label`, `description` and `tags` of each resource have initial values assigned by the node.
-IS-13 enables these properties to be updated by a client with a `PATCH` request, subject to a node's internal limitations.
+IS-13 enables these core information properties to be updated by a client with a `PATCH` request, subject to a node's internal limitations.

 [Glossary]: https://specs.amwa.tv/nmos/main/docs/Glossary.html "NMOS Glossary"
 [RFC-2119]: https://tools.ietf.org/html/rfc2119 "Key words for use in RFCs"